JOHN 15

 And ye also shall bear witness, because ye have been with me from the beginning.

 And ye also shall bear witness, because ye have been with e from the beginning- there was a special way in which the apostles witnessed, for they could tell of what they had personally seen for themselves.
-As was said when a replacement was needed for Judas, “wherefore of these men which have companied with us all the time that the Lord Jesus went in and out among us, beginning from the baptism of John, unto that same day that he was taken up from us, must one be ordained to be a witness with us of His resurrection”, Acts 1:21,22.
-And as Peter also said to Cornelius, “And we are witnesses of all things which He did both in the land of the Jews, and in Jerusalem”, Acts 10:39.
+As was said when a replacement was needed for Judas, “Wherefore of these men which have companied with us all the time that the Lord Jesus went in and out among us, beginning from the baptism of John, unto that same day that he was taken up from us, must one be ordained to be a witness with us of his resurrection.”
+Acts 1:21,22.
+And as Peter also said to Cornelius, “And we are witnesses of all things which he did both in the land of the Jews, and in Jerusalem”, Acts 10:39.

 Leave a Reply